(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

 Centralized Location to View Data

-Even when your data is in multiple systems or through different sales channels, you should be able to view all of it from one location.
+Even when your data resides in multiple systems or through different sales channels, you should be able to view all of it from one location.
 You need a unified view of all orders and inventory by product, category, sales, and more to map KPIs to actual sales.
 When it’s not centralized, you can’t easily define the impact of one of your sales channels or product lines on your entire business.

 Your sales trends should include all your channels so you have a single source of truth of your sales data.
 This allows you to have a trusted source of data so you can make accurate and timely decisions like when to move inventory from one location to another or mark down products.